Somerville-2023/New-York-health-Inspection-Prediction/README.md

 ### Initial Thoughts

-My initial hypothesis is that drivers of Health Inspection scores will be the boros and reviews text data.
+My initial hypothesis is that drivers of health inspection scores will be boroughs and reviews text data.

 ## The Plan

-* Acquire historical Health Inspection data via Socrata API from the Open Data Website.
+* Acquire historical Health Inspection data via Socrata API from the Open Data Website and Google Reviews from Google Maps.
 * Prepare data
 * Explore data in search of drivers of Health Inspection Scores
   * Answer the following initial questions